hallambaker/Mathematical-Mesh/Web/Guide/password.md

 ERROR - The command  is not known.
 ````

 ## Adding a Device.

-When a device is added, all the passwords are copied
+When a device is added, it gets a copy of the password file:

 ````
 >password list
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````